KatOlista/water-supply-system/README.md

 [Demo](https://katolista.github.io/water-supply-system/)

+This project has 3 types of Nodes:
+  - `input`.
+Only for the source Node
+  - `output`.
+Only for the endpoint Node
+  - `default`.
+For Nodes with a source and an endpoint at the same time.

-This project gives you possibility create your water supply system,check state, move `MouseDown` and remove `Backspace` nodes, create `By MouseDown on down Node output and MouseUp on input another Node` and remove `Backspace` connections.
+You can simulate water supply system, check Nodes state, move `MouseDown` and remove `Backspace` nodes, create `By MouseDown on down Node output and MouseUp on input another Node` and remove `Backspace` connections.
 Also you can scale graph

 # Getting Started with Create React App